 Board of Trustees

-In addition to the obligations required of all Covered Persons under this Code of Conduct, the Board of Trustees, individually and collectively, shall:
+In addition to the obligations required of all Signing Parties under this Code of Conduct, the Board of Trustees, individually and collectively, shall:

-In addition to the obligations required of all Covered Persons under this Code of Conduct, the University President shall:
+In addition to the obligations required of all Signing Parties under this Code of Conduct, the University President shall:

 (a) adhere to NCAA Operating Bylaws, Article 126.96.36.199(b), which provides that the University President “is assigned ultimate responsibility and authority for the operation, fiscal integrity and personnel of the athletics program…”;

-(b) regularly communicate with the Board of Trustees regarding the integrity of the Penn State athletics program, the ethical conduct of all Covered Persons, and the President’s fulfillment of responsibilities as they relate to agreed-upon goals, standards and benchmarks of the University’s intercollegiate athletics program; and
+(b) regularly communicate with the Board of Trustees regarding the integrity of the Penn State athletics program, the ethical conduct of all Signing Parties, and the President’s fulfillment of responsibilities as they relate to agreed-upon goals, standards and benchmarks of the University’s intercollegiate athletics program; and